 The New Brunswick Equestrian Association is an umbrella organization for all equestrian activities and promotes horsemanship at all skill levels through education.

-A FEW FACTS ABOUT YOUR AUTOMATIC NBEA INSURANCE COVERAGE
+SOME FACTS ABOUT YOUR AUTOMATIC INSURANCE OF the NBEA ...

 Endurance riding – a non-Olympic FEI discipline – currently the fastest growing of the entire equestrian sports around the world, second only to Jumping in number of competitions.